Bank of America – shares correct following strong results amid broader market weakness

 Bank of America Corporation is one of the world’s largest financial institutions, offering a broad range of banking and related services.
 Amadeo Giannini founded the bank in 1904 in San Francisco, US, under the name Bank of Italy, which was rebranded as Bank of America in 1930.
 The modern corporation emerged in 1998 following a merger with NationsBank.

 Bank of America offers a broad range of services, including retail and corporate banking, investment and insurance products, asset management, and mortgage and lending services.
-Its headquarters are located in Charlotte, North Carolina, US.
+Its headquarters are in Charlotte, North Carolina, US.

 The bank’s IPO occurred in 1957 when its shares began trading on the New York Stock Exchange under the ticker BAC.
 Bank of America is among the largest banks in the US and worldwide, serving clients in more than 35 countries and managing assets exceeding 2.4 trillion USD.

-Image of Bank of America Corporation’s name
+Image of the Bank of America Corporation’s name

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Image of Bank of America Corporation’s name
+Image of the Bank of America Corporation’s name

 Bank of America Corporation’s main revenue streams